Calendar Events

 GP 231

-This bill permits the classification of individuals based on "biological sex" under certain circumstances, which is typically used to undermine the rights and recognition of transgender individuals.
-It could lead to denying transgender people access to facilities, sports, or services aligned with their gender identity, negatively impacting LGBTQ+ rights, transgender rights, and individual bodily autonomy.
+This bill would permit the classification of individuals based on "biological sex" under certain limited circumstances, directly undermining the recognition and rights of transgender and non-binary individuals.
+If enacted, it could lead to discrimination in areas like facilities, sports, or services by legally defining individuals based on sex assigned at birth rather than their gender identity, severely impacting LGBTQ+ rights and bodily autonomy.

 HB1217